dino-/ks-library/README.md

 ## Synopsis

-Data downloader and parser for the KitchenSnitch project
+Data downloader and parser for the KitchenSnitch project (Haskell)

 ## Description